This is a complete guide to start using the most popular open-source Test Management tool – TestLink.

 - Multiple users with multiple roles can be defined in TestLink.

-- It is a web based test management tool, so everyone in the organization can browse test cases if they have valid login credentials.
+- It is a web-based test management tool, so everyone in the organization can browse test cases if they have valid login credentials.

 - Test reports can be easily generated in HTML, MS DOC or Excel format.

 In 2nd and 3rd parts of this series we will see how to manage requirements, map test cases to requirements, execute test cases manually, link defects, and generate test reports.
-In advanced part we will see how to use Selenium WebDriver to update test cases automatically using TestLink API and save time and money which are important factors for the success of any project. :)
+In the advanced part, we will see how to use Selenium WebDriver to update test cases automatically using TestLink API and save time and money which are important factors for the success of any project. :)